kgiszewski/Machina/README.md

 Right now can clone this repo and build it or off [Nuget](https://www.nuget.org/packages/Umbraco.Machina).

 **What about xyz property type?**
 There are a few other property types not covered in the migration scripts.
-Those are `Folder Browser` and `Related Links`.
+Those are `Folder Browser`, `Member Picker` and `Related Links`.
 Send me a PR.

 **What about Archetype and Nested Content?**
 Archetype and Nested Content are a bit tougher since they are saving data differently and now this change pulls the rug out from them.
 At this time I haven't written converters for those.
 So don't change any items bundled into Nested Content\Archetype just yet.
 It'll just be pain for you.